Here are some tried and tested event ideas

 Hold a "Question time" type event and invite people to speak on aspects of the theme.

 Ensure you have a range of views and you'll have a great discussion - get people to make pledges at the end about what they will do differently.
-They could write their own or choose one from OWW's range of pledges see Resources (pledges)
+They could write their own or choose one from OWW's range of pledges (search 'pledges' in Resources )

 Cultural music, dance and poetry are great ways to involve members of your community in gathering together and celebrating diversity.
 Invite local schools, scout groups and faith groups to participate in an evening of entertainment.
 Invite everyone to write or choose a OWW pledge about what they will do in relation to the theme and join in with an existing campaign, or alternatively, to create one that is relevant to your community.
-(We will have a list of pledges available specifically focussed on this year's theme but you can easily select some from previous years' lists, check out our pledges resources) Use OWW's Islamic and Christian Perspective Presentations as starting points to introduce these two faith perspectives.
+(We will have a list of pledges available specifically focussed on this year's theme but you can easily select some from previous years' lists - check out our pledges resources by entering "pledges" in the search engine).
+Use OWW's Islamic and Christian Perspective Presentations as starting points to introduce these two faith perspectives.

 Friendly matches or fierce competitions between parents and children, or employees and employers, can be a fun way to bring people together.
 Ask a prominent member of the community to open the event.
 Using the theme, ask everyone to reflect on what they can do to create a fairer more enduring way of living.
 Raise money for OWW or for another charity relevant to the annual theme.